-We are thrilled to say that our work on Getting the Messages – Dementia Inclusive shopping has been shortlisted in the Universal Design section of the IDI Awards 2018.
-This project is one that was very close to our hearts.
+We are thrilled to say that our work on Getting the Messages – Dementia Inclusive shopping has won the Universal Design category of the IDI Awards 2018.
+This project is one that is very close to our hearts.

 This Dublin City Council initiative (in partnership with The Alzheimer Society of Ireland and SuperValu Ireland) was designed to support those living with dementia and their carers, by making it easier for them to shop and do business in their local communities.
 It involved supports such as signage, appropriate displays and a seating area to create a more inclusive and dementia friendly environment.
 Staff training was also to be supplied with visual supports.
 The logo was required to work across all of the support material.

 A full branding was required which included the naming of the project.
 The tone of the project was to be reminiscent of times gone by, to speak to the elderly person with dementia but also to the wider community.
 The style of lettering used had to comply to NALA standards.
 The colours and contrast were to adhere to guidelines supplied by The Alzheimer Society Of Ireland.

 We were required to come up with a distinctive concept that was very different from logos already out there, that are associated with other dementia organisations and events.